best in class

 Active ingredients

 Because your skin does so much reparative work while you sleep, the ingredients you go for are key.
 Generally speaking, González suggests looking for a night cream with hyaluronic acid, glycerin, and ceramides for hydration; retinol as an acne fighter and anti-ager; or antioxidants such as resveratrol for protecting against environmental stress.
-“Glycolic acid also helps exfoliate and renew, and niacinamide helps with redness for those with conditions like rosacea and acne.”
+“Glycolic acid also helps exfoliate and renew, and niacinamide helps with redness for those with conditions like rosacea and acne,” she says.
 We’ve noted the standout ingredients in each formula as well as the concentration when available.

 Consistency